open-telemetry/oteps/text/trace/0000-sampling-propagation.md

 Wheres the [version-0 W3C trace context `traceparent` header](https://www.w3.org/TR/trace-context/#examples-of-http-traceparent-headers)
-is a concatenation of four fields, this proposal would upgrade `traceparent` to version 1:
+is a concatenation of four fields,

 ```
 traceparent: (version)-(trace_id)-(span_id)-(flags)
 ```

-The version 1 `traceparent` header will use a new field named `log-count`, i.e.,:
+This proposal would upgrade `traceparent` to version 1 with a new field named `log-count`,

 ```
 traceparent: (version)-(trace_id)-(span_id)-(flags)-(log-count)